 Friday, 15 August 2025

-I found a new managed UK fund (37% gain in a year, 150% in five years)!
+I found an amazing new managed Global fund (37% gain in a year, 150% in five years)!

-However, the fund manager and many Alpha managers left Royal London in April 2024 and since then the performance of this fund has been disappointing to say the least (4% vs. 11% for a benchmark global equity fund)...
+However, the fund manager and it's Alpha managers left Royal London in April 2024 and since then the performance of this fund has been disappointing to say the least (4% vs. 11% for a benchmark global equity fund)...

-I bought £8637 in 2023 and sold for £11748 in July 2025 (£3111 gain in 2 years = approx 35% in two years).
+I bought £8637 of the RL fund in 2023 and sold the shares for £11748 in July 2025 (£3111 gain = approx 35% in two years).
 An 18%/yr return rate is OK for me, considering the Trump effect of this year.

 BUY £3357 18/04/2023 1629 shares